Trembling Before G-d: Critical

 Trembling Before G-d was put out on general release on October 21, 2001, in New York City, where it broke Film Forum's opening day box office records, grossing more than $5,500 on the first day of release.
 According to Box Office Mojo, it grossed $788,896 at the box office during its release.
 It was very warmly received by critics, one describing it: "With its testimony of anguish and joy, Trembling is a tribute to the human spirit, if not to the institutions that seek to define it."
 Critical reviews compiled by Rotten Tomatoes were 89% positive, the 34th highest rating on the website's Top Movies:Best of Rotten Tomatoes 2001 rankings.
-On Metacritic the film received a Metascore of 66 ("Generally favorable reviews").
+On Metacritic the film received a score of 66, indicating "Generally favorable reviews".

 Religious

 Trembling Before G-d has had a wide impact especially within the Orthodox Jewish world, where the reception has been mixed.
 Several Orthodox synagogues sponsored showings of the film all over the world, including in Israel.
 The Chief Rabbi of South Africa, Warren Goldstein, described the film as "intellectually shallow," commenting that "its one-sided caricature of Orthodox Judaism does not stimulate meaningful intellectual debate."
 A rabbi interviewed by DuBowski complained that the film "makes us appear to be narrow and bigoted".
 Arthur A. Goldberg, co-director of the Jewish ex-gay organization JONAH, wrote a letter to the editor of The Jerusalem Post lamenting the "film's biased and faulty assumption that same-sex attraction and behavior is irreversible" and that "opposing points of view were, in the reviewer's words, left 'lying on DuBowski's cutting room floor.'"
 Orthodox clinical psychologist Adam Jessel commented:The film poignantly captures the torment of those torn between their religious beliefs and their same-sex attractions (SSA).
 One cannot help but feel compassion for DuBowski's interviewees who desperately miss the lifestyle, community and close family ties of the Orthodox world.
 Unfortunately, DuBowski's film goes further.
 Implicit in the film is the message that homosexuality is desirable, and that the interviewees' only struggle is having their choices accepted and validated by the community.No Haredi Orthodox group spoke out in favor of Trembling Before G-d.
 Rabbi Avi Shafran, the spokesperson for Agudath Israel of America, one of the largest Haredi organizations, criticized the film with an article titled "Dissembling Before G-d".
 In his response, he holds that gay people can be cured through therapy, and that the movie is meant to promote homosexuality:

 DuBowski maintains that there is no agenda to Trembling Before G-d "beyond alleviating an immense amount of pain that people are going through", and that Judaism is lovingly portrayed.
 Indeed, several audience members at screenings asked afterwards how they could convert.